dell-asm/dell-dell_iom/docs/mxl_vlan.md

   1. Create VLAN
      This method creates a VLAN based on the VLAN ID specified and the supported information.
 	 The VLAN information that are currently supported are description, tagged, and untagged attributes.

   2. Delete VLAN
      This method deletes a VLAN based on the VLAN ID specified.
-  3. Add interface to VLAN (apply tagged/untagged for interface)

-     This method adds the interface to the VLAN specified as 'tagged' or 'untagged'.
+  3. Add interface to VLAN (apply tagged/untagged for interface) This method adds the interface to the VLAN specified as 'tagged' or 'untagged'.
 If the interface does not exist, then it will display an exception.
-  4. Delete interface to VLAN(apply 'no tagged'/'no untagged' for interface)

-     This method deletes the interface of the VLAN specified as 'no tagged' or 'no untagged'.
+  4. Delete interface to VLAN(apply 'no tagged' or 'no untagged' for interface) This method deletes the interface of the VLAN specified as 'no tagged' or 'no untagged'.
 If the interface does not exist, then it will display an exception.
-  5. Add port channel to VLAN(apply tagged/untagged for port-channel)

-     This method adds the port channel to the VLAN specified as 'tagged' or 'untagged'.
+  5. Add port channel to VLAN(apply 'tagged' or 'untagged' for port-channel) This method adds the port channel to the VLAN specified as 'tagged' or 'untagged'.
 If the port channel does not exist, then it will display an exception.
-  4. Delete port channel to VLANapply 'no tagged'/'no untagged' for port channel)

-     This method deletes the port channel of the VLAN specified as 'no tagged'/'no untagged'.
+  4. Delete port channel to VLANapply 'no tagged' or 'no untagged' for port channel) This method deletes the port channel of the VLAN specified as 'no tagged' or 'no untagged'.
 If the port channel does not exist, then it will display an exception.

 # -------------------------------------------------------------------------
 # Summary of Parameters
 # -------------------------------------------------------------------------